speedment/speedment-doc/pages/join.md

 " %}

 ## Join Operators
-The most common way of joining tables is by means of an equality operator.
+The most common way of joining tables is by means of an equality operator (i.e. `equal()`).
 However, tables can also be joined using a number of other operators as indicated in the table below:

 | Operator       | Effect
 | :------------- | :----------------------------------------------------------------------------------- |